Content Marketing Metrics

 4. Company Revenue Metrics

 Ultimately, the goal of measuring content performance is to determine how you can increase reach and revenue.
-When measuring your company’s financial performance, these metrics will help you refine your strategy:
+When measuring your company’s financial performance, revenue metrics will help you refine your strategy:

 Number of Leads